blade-lang/blade-docs/docs/tutorial/functions.markdown

 .. }
 ```

-Over this course of this tutorial, we've actually been calling a few functions such ash the built-in
+Over this course of this tutorial, we've actually been calling a few functions such as the built-in
 `print()` function.
 Calling a function is as simple as stating the function name followed by an
 opening parenthesis `(`, followed by one or more arguments if applicable and a closing parenthesis
 `)`.